General Education Taskforce

 In addition to various research interests, participation in organizations and committees related to undergraduate education, and experience with curriculum development, members of the General Education Taskforce have been recognized as outstanding teachers in their field.

-Chapman Greer is a clinical instructor of Management and the 2018-19 Faculty Senate Vice President.
+Chapman Greer is a clinical instructor of Management and the 2018-2021 Faculty Senate Vice President.
 Dr. Greer received her MLIS in Library Information Sciences and her PhD in English from The University of Alabama.
 Her current research focuses on application-based educational practices in project management, data visualization, and privacy calculus in digital communications.
-Dr. Greer serves on the Faculty Senate Academic Affairs Subcommittee, where she served as co-chair for two years.
+Dr. Greer also serves on the Faculty Senate Academic Affairs Subcommittee, where she served as co-chair for two years.

 Osiris Molina is Woodwind Area Coordinator and associate professor of clarinet.
 Dr. Molina received his BM from Rutgers University, his MM from Yale School of Music, and his DMA from Michigan State University.
 He serves as co-chair of the Diversity, Equity and Inclusion Subcommittee of the Faculty Senate.

 Robert Gaines is a professor of communication studies.
 Dr. Gaines received his BA in Philosophy and Rhetoric and his MA in Rhetoric from UC-Davis and his PhD in Communication and Theatre Arts from the University of Iowa.
 In various positions at the University of Maryland, Dr. Gaines engaged in award-winning design of core courses and curriculum that included AAC&U High Impact Practices such as a first-year common read and undergraduate research.